 '''

 ASRT Main Bridge+list spanning-tree-protocol state

 Designated root (prio/add): 32768/00-a0-26-44-03-38

+VlanID:

+1

+0

+1 (ethernet0/0)

 Root cost:

-0

 Root port:

-1 (ethernet0/0)

 Current (root) Maximum Age: 20.000 seconds

-Current (root) Hello Time:
+Current (root) Hello Time: 2.000 seconds

-2.000 seconds

 Current (root) Forward Delay: 15.000 seconds

-Interface

-State

-Role

-Port

-ethernet0/0 Forwarding Designated ethernet0/1 Forwarding Designated

-1
+PortInterfaceStateRole1ethernet0/0ForwardingDesignated2ethernet0/1ForwardingDesignated

 ASRT Main Bridge+

 '''

-Designated root Identifier of the bridge selected as root bridge for the Spanning Tree protocol.
+Designated root

-Root cost Cost associated to the path to the root bridge.
+VlanID VLAN identifier of the STP instance.
+Root cost Cost associated with the path to the root bridge.
 Root port Identifier for the port selected as root port on this bridge.
-Where the bridge has been selected as root bridge, Self is shown indicating there is no root port.

-Current maximum age Value of the Max Age parameter indicated by the root bridge.

-Current hello time Value of the Hello Time parameter indicated by the root bridge.

-Current Forward Delay Value of the Forward Delay parameter indicated by the root bridge.

-State State of the port for the Spanning Tree: Discarding, if the received packets are dropped, Listening, if the received packets are not processed but are used to learn
+Where the bridge has been selected as root bridge, Self is shown, indicating there is no root port.
+Current maximum age Value of Max Age parameter indicated by the root bridge.
+Current hello time Value of Hello Time parameter indicted by the root bridge.
+Current Forward Delay Value of Forward Delay parameter indicated by the root bridge.
+Port Port identifier.
+Interface Interface associated with the port.
+State State of the port for the Spanning Tree: Discarding , if the received packets are dropped, Listening , if the received packets are not processed but are used to learn MAC addresses, Forwarding , if the received packets are processed and Undefined , if not in any of the above states.

-88 Bride

-Teldat SA 10 Bridge Monitoring

-MAC addresses, Forwarding, if the received packets are processed and Undefined, if it is not in any of the above states.

 Role Port role in the Spanning Tree protocol.
-The role can be Disabled, Designated,
+The role can be Disabled , Designated , Root , Alternate or Backup .

-Root, Alternate or Backup.
+Release Modification 11.01.09 The vid option and the VlanID field were introduced.